marcusradell/monadium-page/src/profiles/marcus-radell/index.md

       - "Write highly modular code with reusable services and business logic that is simple to extract out to their own services."
       - "Conduct user research by interviewing companies and programmers on their recruitment needs."
       - "Mentoring junior developers on how to build a great portfolio to showcase their skills by using a project board, writing tests, and documenting properly."

   - title: "GetGeek"
     start: "2021-07"
     duration: 2
     teamId: "a7e79c85-edf7-4b8c-89d8-d73eb09ed29e"
+    description: "I helped clean up and structure the code and infrastructure."

     tags:
       - JAVASCRIPT